Preempting Fermion Sign Problem: Unveiling Quantum Criticality through Nonequilibrium Dynamics in Imaginary Time

-{\it Acknowledgments} --- We acknowledge helpful discussions with Yiwen Pan.
-Yin-Kai Yu, Zhi-Xuan Li and Shuai Yin are supported by the National Natural Science Foundation of China (Grants No. 12222515 and No. 12075324).
-Zi-Xiang Li is supported by the NSFC under Grant No. 12347107.
-Shuai Yin is also supported by the Science and Technology Projects in Guangdong Province (Grants No. 2021QN02X561).
+\textbf{Acknowledgments:} We acknowledge helpful discussions with Yiwen Pan, Chengfeng Cai, Shao-Hang Shi, and Chang-Yu Shen.

+\textbf{Funding Statement:} Yin-Kai Yu, Zhi-Xuan Li, and Shuai Yin are supported by the National Natural Science Foundation of China (Grants No. 12222515 and 12075324).
+Zi-Xiang Li is supported by the National Natural Science Foundation of China under Grant No. 12347107.
+Shuai Yin is also supported by the Science and Technology Projects in Guangdong Province (Grant No. 2021QN02X561) and in Guangzhou City (Grant No. 2025A04J5408).